livviee/faircl_asr/README.md

-# Fair Continual Learning ASR Project
+# Fair Continual Learning for ASR Project

 ## How to run